Corrections1 Article Guidelines for Authors

 Publication on Corrections1.com is the best way for correctional facility leaders, line supervisors, training officers and corrections personnel to reach the largest audience of correctional officers in the United States.

-Articles are distributed by eNewsletter, social channels and optimized for search engine discovery and ranking.
 Many of our authors cite their published articles on Corrections1 as important to receiving conference speaking invites, work recognition and growing a professional network.

 Before you submit an article, please send an email to the Corrections1 editor.
 For each article you are proposing include:

 - Working title for the article;